Altos Ventures

 Series A in 2022

-Chunmyung is a consulting company based in Seoul, South Korea, that specializes in connecting customers with fortune-telling services through its online-to-offline (O2O) platform.
-The company serves as an intermediary for telecommunication sales, facilitating access to various consultation services without directly handling reservations, usage, or refunds.
-Chunmyung has experienced significant growth, particularly due to its innovative fortune-telling service platform.
-Additionally, it offers a range of teaching and counseling services, providing users with a curated list of verified teachers based on individual preferences, age, and subject matter.
-This comprehensive approach allows customers to easily find and connect with suitable educational resources tailored to their needs.
+Chunmyung is a consulting and online service company based in Seoul, South Korea, specializing in connecting customers with fortune-telling services and consultations through its online-to-offline (O2O) platform.
+The company serves as an intermediary in the telecommunications sector, facilitating connections without directly handling service reservations, usage, or refunds.
+In addition to its fortune-telling platform, Chunmyung also provides a service that helps users find verified teachers based on their preferences, age, subject, and other criteria, enabling tailored consultations.
+This diverse range of offerings has contributed to the company's rapid growth and expansion in the service industry.

 Dunamu